nurpax/blog/posts/sqlite-simple-benchmarking.md

 The collected benchmark data was used to identify various performance improvement opportunities in sqlite-simple.

-Original performance without optimizations was a just barely over 50K rows/s.
+Original performance without optimizations was just barely over 50K rows/s.
 This was a performance bug I caused when I forked sqlite-simple from postgresql-simple.
 The problem was in a function called `stepStmt` that should've been tail recursive but wasn't.